andrew/ultimate-awesome/README.md

 - [awesome_flutter_extensions](https://github.com/Frezyx/awesome_flutter_extensions) - A curated list of the most popular extensions for dart / Flutter development in various IDEs including Visual Studio Code, IntelliJ IDEA, and Android Studio.
 - [awesome-yii2](https://github.com/goke-epapa/awesome-yii2) - Curated list of resources about using Yii2 - Yii is a high-performance component-based PHP framework.
 - [awesome-rc](https://github.com/halidaltuner/awesome-rc) - 🏎️ ⚙️ 🤖 A curated list of awesome RC(Radio-controlled) toys and development. 🔧 🚂 🚒 🚗.
-- [awesome-ray](https://github.com/JiahaoYao/awesome-ray) - Ray - A curated list of resources:
+- [awesome-lucid-dreams](https://github.com/IAmCoder/awesome-lucid-dreams) - A curated list of everything awesome related to lucid dreaming.
 - [awesome-designops](https://github.com/jondot/awesome-designops) - Awesome DesignOps is an awesome style list that curates the best design ops news, tools, tutorials, articles and more.
 - [awesome-minestom](https://github.com/LeoDog896/awesome-minestom) - A curated list of awesome Minestom libraries, resources, projects, and servers.
 - [awesome-vitepress-v1](https://github.com/logicspark/awesome-vitepress-v1) - A curated list of awesome things related to VitePress.